-YouTuber Jake Paul Subject Of FBI Raid, Guns Seized From His Calabasas Home
+YouTuber Jake Paul Becomes The Subject Of An FBI Raid, Guns Seized From His Calabasas Home

 “We understand that a search warrant was executed at Jake’s Calabasas home this morning while Jake was out-of-state.
 We are still gathering information and will cooperate with the investigation,” said Schonfeld.

-In total, it seemed like a large number of federal agents rolled up to Paul’s house, they even brought armored trucks, and several were dressed in SWAT and tactical gear.
+It seemed like a large number of federal agents rolled up to Paul’s house with a few armored trucks in tow.
+Several were even dressed in SWAT and tactical gear.

 The article said it looked like there was at least “20 people or so on the ground executing the search warrant.”